JosiahJack/KeepModReadme/notes/point-entities.ambients-and-sound-effects.md

 .

 ### `ambient_custom_rumble`
 Randomly plays low rumbling sounds at randomized intervals.
-Can be enabled or disabled using the [entity state system](https://github.com/JosiahJack/KeepModReadme/wiki/Point-Entities:-Logic-and-Entity-State-System).
+Can be enabled or disabled using the [[point-entities.logic-and-entity-state-system]].
 |Key|Type|Default|Description|
 |---|---|---|---|
 |`count`|integer|0|Pick different sound to start random seed from, 0 through 2|